|Dr. Dean Ornish Spectrum Program

-Participants learn to use these tools during an intensive 12-week Program.
-Following the initial three-month period, participants are assigned a Program
+Participants learn to use these tools during an intensive 9-week Program.
+Participants are assigned a program

-schedule based on the extent of their risk of significant cardiac events (an additional three to nine months at 1x/week for 2-4 hours).
+schedule based on the extent of their risk of significant cardiac events.
 Following completion

-- Weeks two through eleven meet twice per week.
+- Weeks two through eight meet twice per week.

-- Week one and twelve will meet three times per week.
+- Week one and nine will meet three times per week.

-New sessions begin every three months.
-If you would like to speak with an Ornish staff person from West Virginia University Hospitals, please call 293-2520.
+New sessions begin throughout the entire year.
+If you would like to speak with an Ornish staff person from West Virginia University Hospitals, please call 304-293-2520.

 Website comments or suggestions?